Top 5 low salicylate snacks that are also dairy free, soy free & gluten free.

 If also limiting FODMAPs, limit as any more than 1 heaped teaspoon of carob powder is moderate (1 1/2 teaspoons) or high (2 heaped teaspoons) in FODMAPs

-I found these at Allergy Train (online store) but also check out large health food stores.
+I found these at Hopper HQ (online allergy store) but also check out large health food stores.

 1. RPAH elimination diet handbook: with food and shopping guide.
 Anne Swain, Velencia Soutter, Robert Loblay.
 2011 (revised edietion)